-A record is a data item composed of inputs and, optionally, predictions and annotations.
-Usually, inputs are the information your model receives (for example: 'Macbeth').
+A record is a data item composed of text inputs and, optionally, predictions and annotations.

 Think of predictions as the classification that your system made over that input (for example: 'Virginia Woolf'), and think of annotations as the ground truth that you manually assign to that input (because you know that, in this case, it would be 'William Shakespeare').
 Records are defined by the type of Taskthey are related to.
 Let's see three different examples: